ethman/slakh-utils/README.md

 Slakh is brought to you by [Mitsubishi Electric Research Lab (MERL)](http://www.merl.com/) and the [Interactive Audio Lab at Northwestern University](http://music.cs.northwestern.edu/).
 For more info, please visit [the Slakh website](http://www.slakh.com/).

-**IMPORTANT: The orignal Slakh2100 has duplicate MIDI files, some some of whcih are present in more than one of the train/test/validation splits!
+**IMPORTANT: The orignal Slakh2100 has duplicate MIDI files, some some of which are present in more than one of the train/test/validation splits!
 See [Make Splits](#make-splits) below for the fix!**